RoyzerM/FFA-Hash/README.md

 # Notes

-- Keep in mind that once you have opened up "Packages.py", you may delete it since you've already installed the required packages.
 - Windows Defender flags this folder and will run a scan since the "Hash.exe" file has been obfuscated.
 Windows Defender shouldn't end up removing the folder upon installation.

 # License